Black Sun - Starlings in Denmark - with Ribe Cathedral in the background

 Often the starlings will change their sleeping locations, as they try to trick the birds of prey.
 Besides the reeds often break because of the heavy weight of the amount of birds.
 You can’t quite be sure where the starlings choose to stay for the night.

 In general, the spring migration occurs from February to mid-April, and autumn migration begins in August and can last all the way to December.
 The largest black sun experiences will usually be in late March and early April and again in September and the beginning of October.
-In recent years there has still been impressive Black Sun around 1st November in Ribe
+In recent years there has still been impressive Black Sun around the1st of November in Ribe

 Many evenings you can watch the starlings dance from the bird watchtower at Ribelund (around 1 km. from Danhostel Ribe).
 Take an evening stroll through the park of Ribelund and watch all the animals (deer, kangaroos, goats, horses, donkeys etc. From the watchtower you may then enjoy the beautiful view of Ribe Østerå and the marshes of Ribe.
 Enjoy the tranquillity and the sunset above Ribe Cathedral.
 Please don’t disturb the birds by photographing with flash, though.